puddin1102/APS360-FinalProject-Breed-Classification/README.md

 # Architecture

-The architecture of the team's final model included helper functions referenced from @Tim4.
+The architecture of the team's final model included helper functions referenced from github.
 In order to perform dog breed classification, Alexnet was chosen due to its effectiveness in image recognition tasks.
 The modified Alexnet architecture begins with an input layer designed to accept images of size 224 \[Length\] x 224 \[Height\] x 3 \[RGB\].
 It